NIH "WELCOME WAGON" LETTER

 II.
 Other Information

-For NIH grantees (except awards to individuals, foreign organizations, and agencies of the Federal Government), payments are made through the Payment Management System (PMS).
+Payments for NIH grantees are made through the Payment Management System (PMS).
 PMS is administered by the Program Support Center, within the Division of Payment Management, DHHS.
 Applicant organizations are assigned a 12-digit Entity Identification Number (EIN) for payment and accounting purposes; this number is provided on the NoA.
 The EIN number is an expansion of the 9-digit Employer or Tax Identification Number assigned to an organization by the Internal Revenue Service.
 Inquiries regarding payments and requests for downloadable forms should be directed to PMS.

 B. Rate Negotiations